Albertosaurus: Social behaviour

 Currie has also speculated on the pack-hunting habits of Albertosaurus.
 The leg proportions of the smaller individuals were comparable to those of ornithomimids, which were probably among the fastest dinosaurs.
-Younger Albertosaurus were probably equally fleet-footed, or at least faster than their prey.
+Younger Albertosaurus were probably equally fleet-footed or at least faster than their prey.
 Currie hypothesized that the younger members of the pack may have been responsible for driving their prey towards the adults, who were larger and more powerful, but also slower.
 Juveniles may also have had different lifestyles than adults, filling predator niches between the enormous adults and the smaller contemporaneous theropods, the largest of which were two orders of magnitude smaller than adult Albertosaurus in mass.
 A similar situation is observed in modern Komodo dragons, with hatchlings beginning life as small insectivores before growing to become the dominant predators on their islands.
 However, as the preservation of behaviour in the fossil record is exceedingly rare, these ideas cannot readily be tested.
 In 2010, Currie, though still favouring the hunting pack hypothesis, admitted that the concentration could have been brought about by other causes, such as a slowly rising water level during an extended flood.

 Palaeopathology

-In 2009, researchers hypothesized that smooth-edged holes found in the fossil jaws of tyrannosaurid dinosaurs such as Albertosaurus were caused by a parasite similar to Trichomonas gallinae, which infects birds.
-They suggested that tyrannosaurids transmitted the infection by biting each other, and that the infection impaired their ability to eat food.
+In 2009, researchers hypothesized that smooth-edged holes found in the fossil jaws of tyrannosaurid dinosaurs, such as Albertosaurus, were caused by a parasite similar to Trichomonas gallinae, which infects birds.
+They suggested that tyrannosaurids transmitted the infection by biting each other and that the infection impaired their ability to eat.

 In 2001, Bruce Rothschild and others published a study examining evidence for stress fractures and tendon avulsions in theropod dinosaurs and the implications for their behavior.
 They found that only one of the 319 Albertosaurus foot bones checked for stress fractures actually had them and none of the four hand bones did.
 The scientists found that stress fractures were "significantly" less common in Albertosaurus than in the carnosaur Allosaurus.
 ROM 807, the holotype of A. arctunguis (now referred to A. sarcophagus), had a 2.5 by 3.5 cm deep hole in the iliac blade, although the describer of the species did not recognize this as pathological.
 The specimen also contains some exostosis on the fourth left metatarsal.
 In 1970, two of the five Albertosaurus sarcophagus specimens with humeri were reported by Dale Russel as having pathological damage to them.

 In 2010, the health of the Dry Island Albertosaurus assembly was reported upon.
 Most specimens showed no sign of disease.
-On three phalanges of the foot strange bony spurs, consisting of abnormal ossifications of the tendons, so-called enthesophytes, were present, their cause unknown.
+On three phalanges of the foot, strange bony spurs that consisted of abnormal ossifications of the tendons, so-called enthesophytes, were present, but their cause is unknown.
 Two ribs and a belly-rib showed signs of breaking and healing.
 One adult specimen had a left lower jaw showing a puncture wound and both healed and unhealed bite marks.
-The low number of abnormalities compares favourably with the health condition of a Majungasaurus population of which it in 2007 was established that 19% of individuals showed bone pathologies.
+The low number of abnormalities compares favourably with the health condition of a Majungasaurus population of which it was established, in 2007, that 19% of individuals showed bone pathologies.